-- Configure HTTPS server-side in admin.json. - Configure IG for HTTPS client-side by configuring trust managers and key managers.
-For more information, refer to Configure IG For HTTPS (client-side).
+- Configure IG for HTTPS server-side in admin.json for standalone mode, in the container for web container mode.
+See the Installation Guide. - Configure IG for HTTPS client-side by configuring trust managers and key managers.
+See the Configure IG For HTTPS (Client-Side).